gatling/gatling/src/docs/content/reference/install/cloud/private-locations/gcp/configuration/index.md

 ## Configure instances using Terraform {#terraform}

-Gatling provides Terraform modules to set up AWS infrastructure for Private Locations.
+Gatling provides Terraform modules to set up GCP infrastructure for Private Locations.
 One module specifies the load generator location(s), and the second module deploys the control plane.
 To use the Terraform module, visit our dedicated [GitHub repository](https://github.com/gatling/gatling-enterprise-control-plane-deployment/tree/main/terraform/examples/GCP-private-location)